Boeing 737 MAX

 As more of our work systems become automated, there is less need for vigilant human oversight.
 Most commercial aircraft fly most of the time on autopilot.
 What does this do to pilot concentration and skill degradation?
 Perhaps pilots need to spend even more time in simulators practicing for those 2% of situations.
 This of course will cost the airlines more.

 Training advisors today need a comprehensive view of the performance systems they are supporting.
 Simulator training is only part of the issue.
 Classroom training that promotes rote learning results in rote pilots.
 Changes in aircraft design need an understanding of all the resulting effects and perhaps changes in the regulations for simulation time, checklists, or procedures.
-Automation, in all fields, will force learning and development out of the comfort zone of course development into the most complex aspects of human learning and performance — or face irrelevance.
+Automation, in all fields, will force learning and development out of the comfort zone of course development and into the most complex aspects of human learning and performance — or face irrelevance.